danday74/chapter-and-verse/README.md

 | book verses         	| Obadiah 3-5   	| single chapter books only 	|
 | book chapter:verse  	| Genesis 5:1   	|                           	|
 | book chapter:verses 	| Genesis 5:1-4 	|                           	|

-`chapter-and-verse` is written by a professional developer, has 100% unit test coverage and is ready for production use.